wisniewskikr/spring-boot/soap-server-secured/README.md

 DESCRIPTION
 -----------

 This is simple Spring Boot SOAP Server project.
+Application has:
+* input: name;
-Application takes as input name and returns as output text "Hello World" + name.
+* output: text "Hello World" + name.
-Application is secured by Basic Security.
+Application is secured.
 Credentials are defined in file "application.properties".

 You have to use some SOAP Client to work with this SOAP Server project.
 In SOAP Client credentials have to be added to "soapenv:Header".
 You can use for instance tool SoapUI.